Beyonce Is Pregnant With Twins!

 Last year, the pop superstar made headlines when she released her acclaimed visual album Lemonade, which showcased the betrayal of a romantic partner, prompting fans to speculate that Jay Z, 47, had been unfaithful with the so-called "Becky with the good hair."
 At the end of the hourlong film, the couple seemingly made amends as Beyoncé sang, "True love breathes salvation back into me / With every tear came redemption / And my torturer became my remedy."

 Beyoncé leads the 2017 Grammy Award nominations with nine nods for Lemonade.
-She is also scheduled to perform at the February 12 ceremony, Grammys executive producer Ken Ehrlich announced last December.
+She is also scheduled to perform at the February 12 ceremony.